vector-sec/PSRemotingConfigurations/DynamicModules/README.md

 ### dynamicmodule.pssc
 This is the JEA configuration for this PSSession Configuration.
 It is fairly basic in functionality.

-Important propeties of this configuration are:
+Important properties of this configuration are:

 * Language mode is NoLanguage
 * No cmdlets, scripts, programs, etc are visible to the runspace